Irrigation installation dying

 How do I know if my irrigation system needs repair?

-Signs your irrigation system needs repair include uneven watering, wet or dry spots in the lawn, and higher than normal water bills.
+Signs your irrigation system needs repair include uneven watering, low water pressure, dry spots in your lawn, and water pooling in certain areas.

 Can I fix my irrigation system myself?

-For minor issues like clogged sprinkler heads or small leaks, DIY repairs may be possible.
-But for more complex problems, it's best to call in a professional landscaper.
+For minor issues like leaks or clogged sprinklers, you may be able to make DIY repairs.
+But for more complex problems, it's best to call in a professional landscaping or irrigation specialist.

 Connect with certified professionals in your area